cambiatus/grant-framework/applications/cambiatus.md

 - **Ranulfo:** PhD in Economics, Post Doc in Crypto Assets applied to Conservation.
 Cambiatus co-founder and vagabond master [Full CV](https://docs.google.com/document/d/1xnL1sOqLcduWJUTyiSFuu-l3ZwI_eOxfs4ELnwjCFmo/edit?usp=sharing)

 - **Lucca:** Full stack software developer, collaborated on one of the first games on EOS, [MonsterEOS](https://github.com/MonsterEOS/monstereos) a tamagotchi like platform.
 Working for 5 years with blockchain, mainly Ethereum and EOS.
 3+ years working with mobile app development, 10+ years working with backend development.
 I have teached on 4 universities on free courses and participated on boostraping dev communities, like [Ethereum São Paulo](https://www.meetup.com/pt-BR/ethsaopaulo/) (2k members) and [Elixir User Group in São Paulo](https://www.meetup.com/pt-BR/elug_sp/) (1k members).
-Published two ERC20 tokens into mainnet with some use and also helped auditing for [PixEOS](https://gallery.pixeos.art/) smart contracts.
-Full CV.
+Published two ERC20 tokens into mainnet with some use and also helped auditing for [PixEOS](https://gallery.pixeos.art/) smart contracts

 - **Luiz Hadad:** Former head of community @ EOS Rio, helped organize several hackathons, meetups and conferences in Brazil.
 Currently is an advisor at Ethereum Brasil, helping organize Ethereum Rio and Ethereum São Paulo events this year.
 Speaks at the main crypto conferences in Brazil - was the opening speaker at Ethereum Rio and showcased the Cambiatus use case.
 Lead researcher for the Sherlock Communications Blockchain Report Latam.
-Member of the Founders Circle at ReFi DAO.
+Member of the Founders Circle at ReFi DAO

 ### Team Org Repos
 - https://github.com/cambiatus